-We expect to start construction in mid-2023 and be completed by late 2026.
+We expect to start construction in late 2022 and be completed by late 2026.

 The New England Highway is part of the inland Sydney to Brisbane National Land Transport Network and the primary route connecting the Upper Hunter with Maitland and Newcastle.